johnNaduer/holbertonschool-validation2.0/module2_task4/README.md

 A Fast and Flexible Static Site Generator built with love by [bep](https://github.com/bep), [spf13](http://spf13.com/) and [friends](https://github.com/gohugoio/hugo/graphs/contributors) in [Go][].

+## Prerequisites

+To build and run the website, ensure you have the following installed:

+- [Ubuntu 18.04](https://releases.ubuntu.com/18.04/) OS where the webpage was generated
+- [Go](https://go.dev/doc/install) - required to run GoHugo
+- [GoHugo](https://github.com/gohugoio/hugo/releases/tag/v0.84.0) - static site generator used for building the website
+- [Make](https://www.howtoinstall.me/ubuntu/18-04/make/) - required for running the Makefile

+## Lifecycle

+The website's lifecycle consists of the following steps:

+1. Install the prerequisites mentioned in the previous section.
+2. Clone the repository and navigate to its root directory.
+3. Run `make build` to build the website using GoHugo.
+The built website will be available in the `dist` directory.
+4. Run `make post` create a new blog post using global variables POST\_NAME & POST\_TITLE
+5. Run `hugo server` to see the webpage in your localhost:1313
+6. Run `make clean` to delete the dist directory containing the website generated files (excluding posts)
+7. Run `make check` to check website content and links
+8. Run `make validate` to check dist/index.html links To get a list of available Makefile targets and their descriptions, run `make help`.

+## LINKS OF INTEREST

 [Website](https://gohugo.io) |
 [Forum](https://discourse.gohugo.io) |
 [Documentation](https://gohugo.io/getting-started/) |